 Recording of a 90-minute CLE video webinar with Q&A

-This CLE webinar will provide counsel with the tools to address the specific issues that arise during retail and restaurant bankruptcies.
+This CLE course will provide counsel with the tools to address the specific issues that arise during retail and restaurant bankruptcies.
 The panel will review topics related to leases and other executory contracts, franchise agreements, vendor rights, gift cards, and the many other issues unique to retail and restaurant insolvencies.

 - The upswing in retail and restaurant bankruptcies